david-delpico-ml/ticketing-classifier/README.md

 ## ⚙️ Methodology

 ### 🧹 [Data Preprocessing](notebooks/2_data_preprocessing.ipynb)
-Prepare the data to be fed to the training stage, eliminating outliers, grouping small classes, cleaning the data if necessary, split into training and test dataset, vectorization and creating batches.
+The data is prepared to be fed into the training stage, eliminating outliers, grouping small classes, cleaning the data if necessary, split into training and test dataset, vectorization and creating batches.

 ![📈 Boxplot text size per class](notebooks/src/img/preprocessing.png)